- Advanced Studio – Portfolio (Module/Course/Examination)

 - Built Heritage (Seminar) Hentschel

-- Independent Study: Build less, more dense, more durable (UD&SD, 2 ECTS) (Module/Examination)
+- Independent Study: Build less, more dense, more durable (UD&SD, 2 ECTS) (Module/Course/Examination)

 - This optional module allows for various kinds of research studies.
 It is closely connected to the five units of the Liechtenstein School of Architecture and is usually part of ongoing research projects.
 The supervision consists of directing the students towards clear results within a given field of research.
 The individual study is reviewed within the respective unit.